-BEFORE YOU BEGIN: If this is an emergency that involves an imminent risk of harm to yourself or others, please contact campus police at 401-456-8888 or by dialing 911 prior to filling out this complaint form.
+Please Note: Before you begin the form, if this is an emergency that involves an imminent risk of harm to yourself or others please contact campus police at 401-456-8888 or by dialing 911 prior to filling out this complaint form.

 The Dean of Students Office at Rhode Island College administers the Student Conduct Code, which identifies behavioral expectations for all RIC students.
 If you have knowledge of a potential violation, you are encouraged to notify our office of the incident.
 Once a complaint has been received, staff will conduct an initial assessment.
 Should the reported information be governed under the Student Conduct Code a staff member will meet with the student(s) to address the alleged misconduct.

 Featured News & Stories

 "RIC will always feel like home to me."

 - Course Withdrawal or College Withdrawal (Plan to Return)

 - College Withdrawal (do not plan to return)